3 reasons your CX program might not be having the impact it should

 Because anyone who says “winning isn’t everything” probably hasn’t spent a day of their life working in customer experience.

-You’re having trouble getting actionable insights
+Trouble getting actionable insights

 CX programs generate a lot of data, and it can be tough to know which metrics are most meaningful and how to turn that raw information into actionable insights.